ircam-ismm/node-libpd/README.md

 <a name="pd.arraySize"></a>

 #### pd.arraySize(name) ⇒ <code>Number</code>
-Fill a pd array with a given value.
+Retrieve the size of a pd array.

 **Kind**: static method of [<code>pd</code>](#pd)
 **Returns**: <code>Number</code> - size of the array